Website Privacy Policy

 • Country (determined by IP address).

-Server logs are automatically deleted within 30 days, unless circumstances warrant longer retention, for example, to investigate a bug or malicious attack.
+Server logs are automatically deleted on a revolving basis , unless circumstances warrant longer retention, for example, to investigate a bug or malicious attack.

 How We Use Your Data

 Our website analytics only use non-identifiable data.
-We host our own web servers, and carry out all website operations in-house, including logging and analyzing transaction data from website visits.
+We log and analyze transaction data from website visits to:

 • fix errors on our website;